bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

 Create chart datasets for this product
     Select to make chart datasets available for this product.

-It is compulsory to create at least one :ref:`component` in a product, and so you will be asked for the details of that too.
+It is compulsory to create at least one :ref:`component <components>` in a product, and so you will be asked for the details of that too.

 When editing a product you can change all of the above, and there is also a